-I’m worried about my teenager trying social media challenges and trends
+What to do about your teenager trying social media challenges or trends

 It’s not always easy to know what your child is seeing or doing online.
 You might worry about your child joining in with dangerous challenges or extreme trends you’ve seen in the news.